 For many boat owners tenders are a vital all-purpose workhorse used for everything from going to the pub to ferrying supplies and spares.
+For others they also have to double up as watersports toys in their own right.
 Yet all too frequently little or no thought goes into which model is be best suited to an owner’s needs.

-Don’t be enticed into sacrificing this in the name of economy, or to minimise stowage requirements.
+Don’t be enticed into sacrificing load carrying ability in the name of economy, or to minimise stowage requirements.
 Of course, it’s always possible to make multiple trips ashore in the dinghy, but there’s always the temptation to put one extra person on board – and we’ve all seen dangerously overloaded dinghies.

 In any case, a tender that’s relatively lightly loaded is faster under power, easier to row and gives a more comfortable, drier ride.
 If the deflate facility on the pump is used to remove as much air as possible, even relatively large inflatables can be made to pack down to a conveniently small size.

-You’re often exposed to the greatest risks that you’ll meet afloat when in the dinghy – statistically a dinghy ride is more dangerous than an offshore passage.
-Stability is paramount and adequate buoyancy also an important consideration – a boat that sinks when swamped is clearly dangerous.
-Inflatables score highly on both counts, although it’s possible to retrofit good buoyancy into hard dinghies, and an inflatable collar around the gunwale increases ultimate stability enormously.
+You’re often exposed to the greatest risks that you’ll meet afloat when in the dinghy – statistically a dinghy ride is more dangerous than an offshore passage (it's a key time to ensure you are wearing adequate personal buoyancy).
+Stability is paramount and adequate buoyancy also an important consideration – a boat that sinks when swamped is clearly dangerous, as is one that capsizes if you sit near the edge.
+Inflatables, whether roll-up models or mini RIBs, score highly on both counts, which is a key reason behind their popularity.
+It’s also possible to retrofit good buoyancy into hard dinghies, while an inflatable collar around the gunwale increases ultimate stability enormously.

 A fast planing dinghy can be a great attraction – there are many small RIB-like tenders that will happily buzz around at 10-15 knots – and can be a great option for those who spend time in anchorages far from facilities or shore.
-However, it’s also worth considering the downsides – as well as the extra cost and weight of a larger engine, they use significantly more fuel.
+Equally, these can be fun in their own right and larger models may be able to tow watersports toys such as donuts.
+However, it’s also worth considering the downsides – as well as the extra cost and weight of a larger engine that will be harder to lift on board, they use significantly more fuel.
 In addition, many smaller models won’t plane with more than one or two people on board, which can defeat the purpose of a fast boat.

 The importance of this should never be underestimated, yet far too many people are complacent about the risk being swept out an anchorages or estuary in the event of the outboard failing.
 A dinghy that rows well is therefore an important consideration.